convexengineering/gpkit/README.md

 ## Installation ##

+1. Install Python and build dependencies:
-1. Install the Python 2.7 version of [Anaconda](http://continuum.io/downloads):
+   - Install the Python 2.7 version of [Anaconda](http://continuum.io/downloads) and then run `pip install ctypesgen`:
+   - If you don't want to install Anaconda, you'll need the python packages numpy and ctypesgen, and might find pip, sympy, and iPython Notebook to be useful as well.
    - (Mac) If `which gcc` does not return anything, install the [Apple Command Line Tools](https://developer.apple.com/downloads/index.action?=command%20line%20tools).
-   - If you don't want to install Anaconda, you'll need the python packages numpy and ctypesgen, and might find pip, sympy, and iPython Notebook to be useful as well.
-2. Install a solver: (gpkit currently supports both CVXOPT and MOSEK)
+2. Install either the MOSEK or CVXOPT GP solvers:
   - Download [CVXOPT](http://cvxopt.org/download/index.html):
     - (Mac/Linux) Run `python setup.py install` in the `cvxopt` folder, as noted [here](http://cvxopt.org/install/index.html#standard-installation).
     - (Windows) Follow the steps [here](http://cvxopt.org/install/index.html#building-cvxopt-for-windows).